aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/set-time-scale-count/_index.md

 A: Use the `view.getGanttChartProperties().setBackgroundColor(Color)` method after importing `java.awt.Color`.

 ## Conclusion
-By following these steps you’ve learned how to **customize Gantt chart** time‑scale tiers, improve **project visualization**, and **save project as PDF** using Aspose.Tasks for Java.
+By following these steps you’ve learned how to **create project PDF** files with a fully customized Gantt chart time‑scale, improve **project visualization**, and **save project as PDF** using Aspose.Tasks for Java.
 This approach gives you full control over the visual output, making it easier to share clear, professional schedules with your team or clients.

 ---

-**Last Updated:** 2025-12-21
+**Last Updated:** 2026-03-29
-**Tested With:** Aspose.Tasks for Java 24.12 (latest at time of writing)
+**Tested With:** Aspose.Tasks for Java (latest)
 **Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}